Weak results weigh on FTSE 100, profit warning pummels Mothercare

-LONDON (Reuters) - Ripples through the retail sector dented British stocks on Monday as small-cap Mothercare sank by a third after a profit warning, while software firm Micro Focus dropped nearly 17 percent after cutting guidance.
+LONDON, Jan 8 (Reuters) - Ripples through the retail sector dented British stocks on Monday as small-cap Mothercare sank by a third after a profit warning, while software firm Micro Focus dropped 13 percent after cutting guidance.

-Baby goods retailer Mothercare (MTC.L) sank 27.5 percent to a record low after saying full-year profit would be much lower than earlier expectations as it did not see any short-term improvement to the UK market.
+Baby goods retailer Mothercare sank 27 percent to a record low after saying full-year profit would be much lower than earlier expectations as it did not see any short-term improvement to the UK market.

-Mothercare’s update marked a poor start to a heavy week for UK retailers reporting on Christmas trading, after the season kicked off last week with a disappointing update from department store Debenhams (DEB.L).
+Mothercare’s update marked a poor start to a heavy week for UK retailers reporting on Christmas trading, after the season kicked off last week with a disappointing update from department store Debenhams.

 “Very much in the Debenhams, rather than Next, school of post-Christmas updates, the baby specialist unveiled an ugly 7.2 percent plunge in like-for-like sales with an especially ominous 6.9 percent drop in online sales,” said Spreadex market analyst Connor Campbell.

-Also in small-caps, McBride (MCB.L), a provider of household goods, sank 12.4 percent after its trading update showed declining revenues and Investec cut its price target on the stock.
+Also in small-caps, McBride, a provider of household goods, sank 18 percent after its trading update showed declining revenues and Investec cut its price target on the stock.

-UK consumer spending fell in 2017 for the first time in five years, an overnight survey from Visa found, highlighting the strain many retailers are under.
+UK consumer spending fell in 2017 for the first time in 5 years, an overnight survey from Visa found, highlighting the strain many retailers are under.

 Concerns around consumers, the engine of the UK economy, have been weighing on forecasts for Britain’s economic growth and keeping UK stocks from fully participating in the strong rally across European markets.